simsab-ufcg/promethee-test-harness/README.md

 To run tests in your machine, you should use the following commands:

 ```
-./setup (this one can also be used to generate a new random test)
+./setup
 ./run
 ```

+'setup' command can also be used to generate a new random test.